rust-lang/rfcs/text/0000-project-ffi-unwind.md

 * in particular, to define with sufficient detail to enable the use cases described in the Motivation section of this RFC

-Certain elements are definitively out of scope:
+Certain elements are considered out of scope, at least to start:

-* The group does not intend to consider mechanisms to enable "interop" between Rust panics and exceptions from other languges.
-For example, we do not intend to permit Rust code to catch C++ exceptions, though we will have to consider what happens when a C++ exception unwinds past a `catch_unwind` boundary.
+* We do not expect to add new mechanisms for interacting with or throwing foreign exceptions.
+    * However, if we specify what happens when a foreign exception passes into Rust code, then we must also specify how that exception will interact with pre-existing mechanisms like destructors and `catch_unwind`.
+We just don't intend to create new mechanisms.

 ### Constraints and considerations